 The thing that makes opals stand out from all of them is the fact that they have this amazing knack of attracting the human eye almost as if they are alive because they often change from one color to another as they are rotated even slightly.

-Why does an Opal engagement rings show the stone more than other types of jewelry?
+Why does an Opal engagement ring feature the stone more than other types of jewelry?

-The obvious reason is that the hand moves more than (for example) the neck, so the stone catches light coming from many different directions and the color role from one to another.
+The obvious reason is that the hand moves more than (for example) the neck, so the stone catches light coming from many different directions and the colors role from one to another.

 This is because the surface of the opal is made up of minute spheres that grab the color from the spectrum and change it to different colors.
 Hence an opal ring can be basically red but when it turned can turn to greens, yellows, and blues, depending on the size of the microscopic spheres.